Ernest Slingeneyer: Life

 Ernest Slingeneyer was born in Lochristi as the second son of the tax collector Joannes Andreas Slingeneyer and Anna Marie Josephina Juliana Pauwels, a homemaker.
 The family moved in 1825 to Geraardsbergen and later to Antwerp.
 Destined for a military career, Slingeneyer met with his father's opposition to his wish to study art.
 In the end he was allowed to attend classes at the Academy of Fine Arts of Antwerp.
 Here he studied during the day painting under the leading Antwerp Romantic painter Gustaf Wappers while in the evening he took drawing classes.
 While still a student he exhibited a big canvas entitled The arrest of Louis, Count of Crécy which was received with critical acclaim.
 When a National Fund for the encouragement of historical painting art and sculpture was established by Royal Decree of 25 November 1839, Slingeneyer was quick to sign up for it.
 He was selected by the National Fund to paint various religious and historical subjects which he executed in an Academic and theatrical style.

 Encouraged by his success he created an even more ambitious and larger composition entitled The sinking of the French battleship Le Vengeur.
 Its subject was an episode of the naval combat in which, on 1 June 1794, the French fleet commanded by French Admiral Louis Thomas Villaret de Joyeuse was defeated by the English fleet commanded by Richard Howe.
 The canvas measuring 16 square metres was exhibited in 1842.
 It created a sensation with its freer, more spontaneous and warmer form than that usually association with the academic school of painting.
-It was thus a victory for the Romantism introduced by Slingeneyer's master Wappers.
+It was thus a victory for the Romanticism introduced by Slingeneyer's master Wappers.
 Wappers himself had been inspired by French Romanticism.
 The sinking of the French battleship Le Vengeur was compared with The Raft of the Medusa by the French Romantic painter Théodore Géricault.